 The 25 best centre-backs in world football - ranked

-- The role of the centre-back has evolved with changes in style and building play up from defence
+• The role of the centre-back has evolved significantly in recent years

-- Virgil van Dijk, David Alaba and Ruben Dias among the top performers in world football
+• Virgil van Dijk, Antonio Rudiger and Ruben Dias among the top performers in world football

 A top central defender is like gold dust in the modern footballing climate.
 It's a role that not only requires exceptional mental and physical attributes, but the ability to lead and organise a defensive line.